MoSadie/Slipstream-Plugin-Template/README.md

 ## Getting Started

-These instructions assume you're on Windows, I'm unsure if these steps will work on any other operating system, sorry!
+These instructions assume you're on Windows, I'm unsure if these steps will work on any other operating system, good luck!

 This guide is a combination of a few guides, here they are for additional reading, if desired:
 - [BepinEx Plugin Development](https://docs.bepinex.dev/articles/dev_guide/plugin_tutorial/index.html)